 Platelets

-During routine laboratory monitoring in the tocilizumab 6 month clinical trial SC-I, none of the patients on the subcutaneous weekly dose had a decrease in platelet count to ≤ 50 × 103/µL.
+During routine laboratory monitoring in the tocilizumab 6-month clinical Trial SC-I, none of the patients on the subcutaneous weekly dose had a decrease in platelet count to ≤ 50 × 103/µL.

 Hepatic transaminase elevations

-During routine laboratory monitoring in the tocilizumab 6 month controlled clinical trial SC-I, elevation in ALT or AST ≥ 3 × ULN occurred in 6.5 % and 1.4 % of patients, respectively on the subcutaneous weekly dose.
+During routine laboratory monitoring in the tocilizumab 6-month controlled clinical Trial SC-I, elevation in ALT or AST ≥ 3 × ULN occurred in 6.5 % and 1.4 % of patients, respectively on the subcutaneous weekly dose.

 Lipid parameters

-During routine laboratory monitoring in the tocilizumab 6 month controlled clinical trial SC-I, 19 % of patients experienced sustained elevations in total cholesterol > 6.2 mmol/L (240 mg/dL), with 9 % experiencing a sustained increase in LDL to ≥ 4.1 mmol/L (160 mg/dL) on the subcutaneous weekly dose.
+During routine laboratory monitoring in the tocilizumab 6-month controlled clinical Trial SC-I, 19 % of patients experienced sustained elevations in total cholesterol > 6.2 mmol/L (240 mg/dL), with 9 % experiencing a sustained increase in LDL to ≥ 4.1 mmol/L (160 mg/dL) on the subcutaneous weekly dose.

 sJIA patients

 The safety profile of subcutaneous tocilizumab was evaluated in 51 paediatric patients (1 to 17 years of age) with sJIA.
 In general, the adverse reactions in patients with sJIA were similar in type to those seen in RA patients (see section 4.8).